yduf/yduf.github.io/_posts/2023-08-25-game-bleak-sword.md

 ### [Helpful Tips and Tricks](https://www.gamezebo.com/walkthroughs/bleak-sword-guide-tips-cheats-and-strategies/)
 - This game is base upon counterattack (parry + attack).
+	- You can’t parry all attacks
 	- When an exclamation mark appears over an attack, that’s a good sign that the enemy can’t be parried.
 - You don’t have to attack the enemy you blocked while parrying
 - Use consumables when you need them